v-r-a/simple_control_examples_mujoco/README.md

 See mycontroller() function to tweak the controller.

-Disturb the models by double-clicking the desired body and then Ctrl + left click to drag the body.
+Disturb the models by double-clicking the desired body and then Ctrl + left click (position disturb) or right click (force disturb) to drag the body.